iksemdem/CassieFeatures/README.md

 Features for Camera Scanner:
 - Sends an announcement when SCP leaves the facility, and is there for setted time.
 - The CASSIE knows what SCP it is, and where it is (Gate A/B).
 - Sends an announcement when CI enters the facility.
+(Disabled by default, as the base game covers this feature as of 14.0)
 - The CASSIE knows where CI is (Gate A/B).
 - CASSIE announcement about CI can be played only one time per CI spawn (Configurable).

 Features for warhead:
-- Sends an announecement when someone changes the warhead status (Lever)
+- Sends an announecement when someone changes the warhead status (Lever).
-- Can be on cooldown or just one time event
+- Can be on cooldown or just one time event.

+Other features:
+- Allows SCPs to escape with a configurable command.
+- Displays a hint when player can escape.
+- Sends CASSIE after SCP escapes.

-There is no coroutine running, plugin checks if someone actually entered or exited the facility, by using colliders from unity.
+There is no coroutine running, plugin checks if someone actually entered, exited or escpaed the facility, by using colliders from unity.

 The plugin is almost fully translatable (without console logs), and almost fully customizable.